PaulBiod/HA-bambulab-wled/README.md

 # HA-bambulab-wled
 Based on Dreed47 original blueprint.
-I decided to update his blueprint cause after a bambulab MAJ, the blueprint wasn't working at all.
+I decided to update his blueprint cause after a bambulab update, the blueprint wasn't working at all.
 Indeed, the blueprint was based on light chamber state, but now when you turn off your printer, the Home assistant switch "light chamber" stays on.
 So the wled wasn't switching off.

 I've managed to update the blueprint to use the binary sensor "Printer state" which works flawlessly.
 I also integrated some wled basic presets to make it more "fun" (no need to create wled custom presets), included more errors management, seperated effects/colors for idle/finish, added light during filament (un)loading.
 I guess that's all.